saleor/macaw-ui/.changeset/early-planets-do.md

 "@saleor/macaw-ui": patch
 ---

-You can now adjust select label's child width.
+You can now see ellipses in select when text width is too long.